rackspace/php-opencloud/docs/getting-started.md

 }
 ```

-As you can see, we're creating a server called "My lovely server", and we've inserted it in two networks: the Rackspace
+As you can see, you're creating a server called "My lovely server", and you've inserted it in two networks: the Rackspace
 private network (ServiceNet), and the Rackspace public network (for Internet connectivity).
 This will take a few
 minutes for the build to complete.

-We can also call a polling function that checks on the build process:
+You can also call a polling function that checks on the build process:

 ```php
 use OpenCloud\Compute\Constants\ServerState;